 Presentations: HBS, UCSD (Rady)

 Best Paper Award, Financial Research Association Meetings 2013

 In a paper with Roni Kisin, we estimate the shadow cost of capital requirements for banks using data on their participation in a costly regulatory loophole.
-We estimate that a ten percentage point increase in capital requirements would cost $2.2 billion a year for all banks that exploited the loophole combined, and no more than $3.7 billion for all US banks.
-The average cost per bank is $143 million, or 4 percent of annual profits.
+We estimate that a one percentage point increase in capital requirements would cost $220 million a year for all banks that exploited the loophole combined, and no more than $370 million for all US banks.
+The average cost per bank is $14 million, or 0.4 percent of annual profits.

 Presentations: UCLA (Anderson), UNC (Kenan-Flagler), INSEAD, Wharton Conference on Liquidity and Financial Crises, FDIC-JFSR Fall Banking Research Conference, FRA Meetings in Las Vegas, FIRS Meetings in Quebec, AFA 2015 Meetings in Boston.

 Named for World's Best 40 Business School Professors Under 40, Poets & Quants